 If a file already exists on the distribution point and there’s a change, the site uses BDR to replicate the block-level change instead of the entire file.
 A file is considered changed if you renamed or moved it or changed the file’s contents.

 Configuration Manager supports up to five incremental versions of a content set before it resends the entire content set.
 After the fifth update, the next change to the content set causes the site to create a new version of the content set.

 Configuration Manager then distributes the new version of the content set to replace the previous set and any of its incremental versions.
 After the new content set is distributed, later incremental changes to the source files are again replicated by BDR.

 Applications always use binary differential replication.
 BDR is optional for packages and isn’t enabled by default.

 In Configuration Manager, BDR Optional on legacy packages.
 To use BDR for packages, enable this functionality for each package.
-You can check the option Enable binary differential replication when creating or edit the following –
+You can check the option Enable binary differential replication when creating or editing the following